kammybdeng/weather_flask_webapp/README.md

 # Weather Flask Application
-A simple flask application that retrieves the weather of a given city by making API requests to a third party website, [OpenWeatherMap](https://openweathermap.org/).
+A flask application that shows weather forecast for any city at current time and in the next five days.
+The application performing API requests to a third party website, [OpenWeatherMap](https://openweathermap.org/).

 The application was deployed with Heroku and hosted here: https://weather-app100.herokuapp.com/

+Features in development:
+- Allow users to have their own account (feature-user-model branch)
+- Allow users to save a list of favorite cities
+- Allow users to modify the list of favorite cities

 ### Technologies Used
 Flask, Bootstrap, HTML, CSS

-### API limits
+### API limitation
 OpenWeatherMap API supports 60 calls within an hour.
 If you see an error in the website, this could mean that you have reached the limitation of API calls.

-### Heroku limits
+### Heroku limitation
 Heroku's free tier hosting server will sleep the server after 30 minutes of inactivity.
 If it's your first time accessing the website please wait a couple minute for the server to load up.